Izenda7Series/docs/install/doc_installation_guide.rst

 #.
 Download Izenda Font-end and Back-end packages

-   * Download the lasted Izenda packages from from the Upgrade tab in the `Customer Portal<https://app.izenda.com/>`_.
+   * Download the latest Izenda packages from from the Upgrade tab in the `Customer Portal<https://app.izenda.com/>`_.

       .. code-block:: console